zenml-io/zenml/docs/book/starter-guide/production-fundamentals/production-fundamentals.md

 {% hint style="info" %}
 If you have trouble with the `zenml deploy` command and are stuck at this point, please join our [Slack community](https://zenml.io/slack-invite) and send a message to the #general channel.
-The community is more than willing to help out.
+The community is more than willing to help out and the core team are also there to answer questions.
 {% endhint %}

 At the end of the deployment, you will receive: